dhavalthakkar93/Heroku-Docker-SSH-Tunneling-DNS-Service-Discovery-POC-Private-Spaces/README.md

 # Heroku-Docker-SSH-Tunneling-POC-Private-Spaces

-This proof of concept app is intended to demonstrate SSH Tunneling for Docker Containers in Heroku.
+This proof of concept app is intended to demonstrate SSH Tunneling for Docker Containers in Heroku Private Spaces.

 First clone the code